 That’s it.
 The power of data classes is shown above here, this class has all the possible constructors (no-args to all-args), getters, setters, equals, hashcode and toString function with just 7 lines of code.
 The parenthesis after class name is the constructor of Kotlin class.
 The only ugly thing that you would see here, you need to define properties of class in the constructor and your eyes need some time to get used to it :)

-RevisionsEntity and EntityWithRelation classes are;
+and EntityWithRelation

 data class RevisionsEntity (